cyberbotics/webots/docs/guide/using-python.md

 ### Introduction

-The Python API has been generated from the C++ API by using SWIG.
+The Python API has been designed taking inspiration from the C++ API.
 This implies that their class hierarchy, their class names and their function names are almost identical.
 The Python API is currently composed of a set of about 25 classes having about 200 public functions located in the module called *controller*.
 The classes are either representations of a node of the scene tree (such as Robot, LED, etc.) or utility classes (such as Motion, ImageRef, etc.).
 A complete description of these functions can be found in the reference guide while the instructions about the common way to program a Python controller can be found in [this chapter](programming-fundamentals.md).

-The Python API of Webots supports Python versions 3.7, 3.8, 3.9, and 3.10.
+The Python API of Webots supports Python versions from 3.7.

 Alternatively to the Webots built-in editor, [PyCharm](https://www.jetbrains.com/pycharm) can be used to edit and launch Python controllers, see the [Using PyCharm with Webots](using-your-ide.md#pycharm) chapter for a step-by-step procedure.